Scheduled MonumentsEnglandWatergate, The Close

 What is Watergate, The Close?

-Watergate, The Close is a medieval gatehouse located in Norwich, Norfolk.
+Watergate, The Close is a Norman gateway dating to the twelfth century, located within the cathedral close at Norwich in Norfolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004027.

 Who is responsible for protecting Watergate, The Close?